brian-smith-tcril/mfe-workshop-2023/README.md

 This option is faster because all Docker images have already been pulled and the provision scripts have already run.
 Follow these steps to use this option:

-1. Download the pre-built VM from https://nightly.link/brian-smith-tcril/mfe-workshop-2023/workflows/generate_devstack_vm/use-selfhosted/devstack-bullseye.qcow2.zip.
+1. Download the pre-built VM image from [here](https://nightly.link/brian-smith-tcril/mfe-workshop-2023/workflows/generate_devstack_vm/use-selfhosted/devstack-bullseye.qcow2.zip). (~14GB compressed, ~33GB extracted)
-2. Verify the checksum against https://nightly.link/brian-smith-tcril/mfe-workshop-2023/workflows/generate_devstack_vm/use-selfhosted/checksums.zip.
+2. Verify the image using a checksum from [here](https://nightly.link/brian-smith-tcril/mfe-workshop-2023/workflows/generate_devstack_vm/use-selfhosted/checksums.zip).
 3. Set up the VM and forward the ports to access everything running in the VM from your host machine.
 You may refer to the [example config file](EXAMPLE_VM_CONFIG.md) or the step by step instructions for [Linux](DEVSTACK_VM_SETUP_LINUX.md) or [Mac](DEVSTACK_VM_SETUP_MAC.md).
 4. Verify that everything is working correctly by going to http://localhost:18000/ and seeing an Open edX page.